ATD 1-LAW

 Protects a person\'s right to use and enjoy his or her property.

+In the law of tort, one of the defenses available in defamation is privilege.
 Which of the following is not an example of absolute privilege defense?

 Actions and statements made by legislators during debates and in the course of their legislative work.